marijnh/Eloquent-JavaScript/05_higher_order.md

 the test.
 This function is _pure_.
 It does not modify the array it is given.

-Like `forEach`, `filter` is also a ((standard)) method on arrays.
+Like `forEach`, `filter` is a ((standard)) array method.
 The example defined the function only in order to show what it does internally.
 From now on, we'll use it like this instead:

 ```
 console.log(SCRIPTS.filter(s => s.direction == "ttb"));
-// → [{name: "Mongolian", …}]
+// → [{name: "Mongolian", …}, …]
 ```

 ## Transforming with map